zulaica/typescript-application-blueprint/README.md

 ## Prerequesites

-You will need the following installed on your computer in order to run
+You will need the following installed on your computer:
-Atmosphere:

 - [Git](https://git-scm.com/)
 - [Yarn](https://yarnpkg.com/)